LeNPaul/Lagrange/_posts/2021-02-11-lessons-from-my-first-client-website-project.md

 If you read this far and are wondering how we can get started with your project, contact me through WhatsApp: +232 30 861581 or email: umaru@subdesigne.com.

- Do you want to see the project I have done?
+Do you want to see the projects I have done?
 Head over to my [website](https://subdesigne.com) and view my portfolio.

 Feel free to share.